-In addition to investigator-initiated grants, the Division sponsors several prestigious institutes and centers supporting aging research, including the Wisconsin Alzheimer's Disease Research Center (PI: Asthana), the John A. Hartford Foundation-funded Center of Excellence in Geriatric Medicine and Education (PI: Asthana), Center for Women's Health Research (Director: Carnes), the Osteoporosis Clinical and Research Center, and the Wisconsin Institute on Healthy Aging.
+In addition to investigator-initiated grants, the Division sponsors several prestigious institutes and centers supporting aging research, including the Wisconsin Alzheimer's Disease Research Center (PI: Asthana), the John A. Hartford Foundation-funded Center of Excellence in Geriatric Medicine and Education (PI: Asthana), Center for Women's Health Research (Director: Carnes), the Osteoporosis Clinical Center and Research Program, and the Wisconsin Institute on Healthy Aging.

 Below is a brief description of major research programs sponsored by the UW Division of Geriatrics and the Madison GRECC:

 Under the leadership of Sanjay Asthana, MD, the Division sponsors a nationally-recognized, well-funded, translational research program in Alzheimer’s disease and related illnesses.
 The program is supported by numerous grants from the NIH, VA, philanthropic foundations, and the pharmaceutical industry, and formed the basis for a recently funded P50 ADRC.
 The major focus of numerous ongoing research studies in the WCMP relate to various aspects of Alzheimer’s disease, including its neurobiology (Drs.
 Atwood, Puglielli), preclinical diagnosis (Dr. Johnson), prevention (Dr. Carlsson), and treatment (Drs.
 Asthana, Gleason).

 Under the leadership of Rozalyn Anderson PhD, the major focus of this internationally-renowned laboratory-based research program is to investigate the potential effects of caloric restriction and oxidative stress on aging and age-associated illnesses.
 The program involves molecular biology studies on postmitotic tissues, including heart, skeletal muscles and the brain.
 Dr. Weindruch and his collaborators have published several seminal research papers, and are at the forefront of caloric restriction research involving non-human primates and rodents.
 Research support for the program has been received from various resources, including the NIH, the Department of Veterans Affairs (VA), philanthropic foundations and the pharmaceutical industry.

 Dissemination of Evidence-Based Prevention Programs: